oh6hay/babbla/README.md

 TODO
 * provide actual documentation
-* submit a fix the python v4l2 module upstream
+* submit a fix to the python v4l2 module